01. The Preparation

 02. The Pronouncement

 To flash or not to flash?
 The answer for me is like 1000% not to flash.
-I’m already feeling like a sore thumb when I’m standing up by the altar or officiant, and I don’t want to distract from the moment any more than I have to with a bunch of intrusive lighting equipment.
+I don’t want to distract from the moment any more than I have to with a bunch of intrusive lighting equipment.
 Unless you otherwise insist, I’m going sans flash for your wedding ceremony.
 I’ll do my best to color correct whatever those funky colored carpets or harsh can lights throw at me, but in full disclosure you may see some weird shadows or extra grain in your ceremony photos.
 You also may be wondering how I approach that moment where the music changes and everyone stands up to turn around, and I’ll actually be facing the other way.
 My husband’s reaction to seeing me for the first time on our wedding day was priceless, and I make it my goal to capture that split second for you too.
 If you’re really concerned about having multiple perspectives at this time, you may want to consider adding a second photographer.
 A second photographer can be added to any wedding collection.